 - Severe allergic reactions to foods

-- Can I still claim compensation if I did not tell anyone about my allergy?
+- Can I still make allergic reaction compensation claims if I did not tell anyone about my allergy?

 - How long can an allergic reaction last?

 - Food allergy claims time limits – how long do I have to make allergic reaction compensation claims?